Oakland, CA, Digital Photography Programs

 There are several schools in the Oakland, CA, area for students interested in digital photography.
 This article examines three schools, none more than 25 minutes from downtown, and the photography programs they offer, available at the undergraduate and graduate levels.
 The programs may not be specifically in digital photography, but include many courses that focus on this medium.

 There is a table of important data about each school, such as size, tuition and the graduation rate, arranged in a way that makes it easy to compare them.
 At the end of the article is a list of several other Oakland-area schools with relevant programs.

-- California College of the Arts, in Oakland just three miles from downtown, provides students with several photograph processing and printing resources.
+- California College of the Arts, in Oakland, about ten miles from downtown, provides students with several photograph processing and printing resources.
 It offers a bachelor's degree program in photography.

-- Also in San Francisco about 13 miles from downtown Oakland, the San Francisco Art Institute, offers bachelor's and master's degree programs in photography.
+- Also in San Francisco about 11 miles from downtown Oakland, the San Francisco Art Institute offers bachelor's and master's degree programs in photography.

 Comparison of Schools

 The following table contains information needed by individuals who are deciding which school to attend.